Title 301 | Chapter 002 | Regulation 081REG

 (b)

-An individual who possesses, individuals possessing a United States Fish and Wildlife Service permit pursuant to KRS 150.183 and 301 KAR 3:061;, or
+An individual who possesses a United States Fish and Wildlife Service permit pursuant to KRS 150.183 and 301 KAR 3:061; or

 (c)

-An annual transportation permit holder shall submit a revised Annual Transportation Permit Application to the department via mail to the address listed on the annual transportation permit application or via email at FWpermits@ky.gov for any amendments to the original application and shall not ship wildlife untilunless the amendments are approved and a revised permit is issued by the department.notify the department of any amendments to the original application at least forty-eight (48) hours prior to any wildlife shipment by calling the department at 800-858-1549, Monday through Friday, between 8 a.m. and 4:30 p.m.
-Eastern time.
+An annual transportation permit holder shall submit a revised Annual Transportation Permit Application to the department via mail to the address listed on the annual transportation permit application or via email at FWpermits@ky.gov for any amendments to the original application and shall not ship wildlife until a revised permit is issued by the department.

-A person importing orand possessing native wildlife shall be responsible for following all applicable federal laws, state laws, andcomplying with any local ordinancesordinance regarding captive wildlife.
+A person importing or possessing native wildlife shall be responsible for following all applicable federal laws, state laws, and local ordinances regarding wildlife.

 Section 6.